 New proposed uses and development as well as research and education will be reviewed on a case-by-case basis.
 The Test of Compatibility (Appendix A - PL 3.03.03, Public Lands Act) must be passed with reference to Conserving a Future for our Past: Archaeology, Land Use Planning & Development in Ontario, Section 3 (MCzCR 1997) before new proposals will be permitted.
 In addition, all new proposals are subject to the Class Environmental Assessment for Parks and Conservation Reserves.

-The following management strategies have been created to achieve the goal and objectives of this SCI with regard to Wabos North Conservation Reserve.
+The following management strategies have been created to achieve the goal and objectives of the Wabos South Conservation Reserve SCI.

 6.1 Industrial Activities

 6.1.1 Commercial Timber Harvest